MitvaGami/Walmart_Resiliance_Hub/README.md

 The **Walmart Risk Radar** is a real-time command center dashboard designed to transform the supply chain from a reactive to a **proactive** model.

-Our system continuously monitors for potential risk events and automatically analyzes their impact on the logistics network *before* trucks have even left the distribution center.
+Our system continuously monitors for potential risk events and automatically analyzes their impact on the logistics network.
 It provides logistics operators with immediate, data-driven solutions to ensure goods get to stores with minimal delay.

-*   **Live Risk Feed:** Ingests real-world events (simulated via a live feed) that could impact the supply chain, such as accidents, weather events, or road closures.
+*   **Live Risk Feed:** The left sidebar displays a feed of real-world events that could impact the supply chain.
+Each risk is directly tied to a specific geographic location and an affected shipment.
-*   **Interactive Map Visualization:** A dynamic map displaying all Distribution Centers (DCs), stores, and planned shipment routes for a clear, at-a-glance view of the network.
+*   **Interactive Map & Disruption Markers:** A dynamic map displaying all Distribution Centers (DCs), stores, and planned shipments.
+When a risk is selected, a prominent **'X' marker** is placed on the map at the exact point of disruption.
 *   **Automated Decision Engine:** When a risk impacts a scheduled shipment, our backend logic instantly calculates and compares potential solutions:
     1.  **Simple Reroute:** Calculates the delay if the current truck takes a different path.
     2.  **Strategic Resourcing:** Determines if sourcing the shipment from an entirely different, closer DC is faster.
     3.  **Dynamic Split Shipment:** For mixed-cargo shipments, it can intelligently split the order, sending high-priority goods (like groceries) from one DC and lower-priority goods from another to optimize delivery times.
+*   **Rich, Detailed Popups:** Clicking on any map element provides detailed, context-aware information:
+    *   **Routes:** Show shipment ID, status, cargo details, scheduled departure, and assigned **truck & driver**.
+    *   **DCs & Stores:** Show names, types, and locations.
+*   **Sophisticated State Visualization:** Canceled routes fade to a gray, dashed line, providing a clear visual history of the decisions made.
+New routes are color-coded by priority (green for high-priority/resourced, orange for secondary).
-*   **Real-time System Log:** A detailed log that explains every step of the system's analysis and decision-making process, providing full transparency.
+*   **Real-time System Log:** The right sidebar provides a detailed, timestamped log that explains every step of the system's analysis and decision-making process.
-*   **Clickable Route Details:** Users can click on any shipment route on the map to get detailed information about its cargo, origin, destination, and status.

 ## 🛠️ Technology Stack